-Telecommunications service providers in China are required to fulfill universal service obligations in accordance with relevant regulations to be promulgated by the PRC Government, and the MIIT has the authority to delineate the scope of its universal service obligations.
+Telecommunications service providers in China are required to fulfill universal service obligations in accordance with relevant regulations promulgated by the PRC Government, and the MIIT has the authority to delineate the scope of its universal service obligations.
 The MIIT may also select universal service providers through a tendering process.
 The MIIT, together with the finance and pricing authorities, is also responsible for formulating administrative rules relating to the establishment of a universal service fund and compensation schemes for universal services.
 Under the Telecommunications Regulations, all PRC telecommunications operators shall provide universal services, and we expect to perform our duties thereunder accordingly.
 In December 2015, the MOF and the MIIT jointly issued the rules regarding the pilot program for universal services to be implemented in certain cities across the PRC.
 Since then, the MIIT has designated additional cities and villages as participants of the pilot program for universal services in public notice from time to time.
-Pursuant to the pilot program for universal services, we have completed construction of broadband construction projects in 14,168 villages by the end of 2018, and we have also launched 4G wireless network universal telecommunications service projects in 2,063 villages in 2018.
+Pursuant to the pilot program for universal services, we have completed construction of broadband construction projects in over 14,000 villages by the end of 2019, and we have also completed 4G wireless network universal telecommunications service projects in 2,567 villages in 2019.